PrefectHQ/prefect-recipes/README.md

 >7.
 Create a PR 🤌

 ## Issues/Bugs 🐛
-To report issues, typos, or link fixes, please [open an issue](https://github.com/PrefectHQ/prefect-recipes/issues/new?assignees=&labels=i%3A+bug&template=bug_report.yaml&title=%5BBug%5D%3A+)!
-We appreciate it!
+To report issues, typos, or link fixes, please [open an issue.](https://github.com/PrefectHQ/prefect-recipes/issues/new?assignees=&labels=i%3A+bug&template=bug_report.yaml&title=%5BBug%5D%3A+) We appreciate it!

 ## Recipe Requests 👩‍🍳
 What are you interested in seeing examples of?
-[Jot down your big idea here!](https://github.com/PrefectHQ/prefect-recipes/issues/new?assignees=&labels=i%3A+enhancement&template=feature_request.yaml)
+[Jot down your big idea here.](https://github.com/PrefectHQ/prefect-recipes/issues/new?assignees=&labels=i%3A+enhancement&template=feature_request.yaml)

 ## Join our discussions 🗣️
-We use our [Slack Community](https://www.prefect.io/slack) and [Discourse](https://discourse.prefect.io/c/21) to discuss all things Prefect including FAQ, use cases and integrations.
+We use our [Slack Community](https://www.prefect.io/slack) and [Discourse](https://discourse.prefect.io/c/21) to discuss all things Prefect-- such as FAQ, use cases and integrations.
+Join in the conversation :smile:

 ## Thanks 💙
 Thank you for your contributions and efforts to improve prefect-recipes.
 We're glad to have you in our community!